Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter1.md

 Soon, the rain was pouring, water slowly flooding the ship.
 The crew members kept the boat from sinking, occasionally scooping up water with buckets and dumping it into the ocean.
 The waves were bigger now, but the Vegvísir seemed to keep them from sinking the ship.

 The ship was hit by a wave, sending a splash of foam and water over the sailors.
 Hjalvir stumbled, but he wasn't one to fall.
 He looked to his daughter, who had to hold the side of the longboat to steady herself.
 He cast a glance at their cargo.
 Luckily, they were secured by ropes.
-"Come to the back," he gruffly said to his daughter.
+"Sága," he gruffly said to his daughter.
+"Come to the back."

 Ljörn hugged his cloak like many others.
 He watched Hjalvir and his daughter make their ways to the stern.
 His wavy hair became straight by the wet, dripping at the ends.
 At least he was warm, thanks to his woollen garbs.